top of page

 The holiday house brief was for a two storey 180m2 home with large deck.
 Project was taken from concept design through detailed design and onto construction observation.
 This was a very complex site due to the site size.

-Large Residential Family Home, Christchurch
+Large Residential Family Home

 A large family home with potential for studio or third living area.
 Design to include large outdoor living with future pool.